2015–16 Michigan Wolverines men's basketball team

 The 2015–16 Michigan Wolverines men's basketball team represented the University of Michigan during the 2015–16 NCAA Division I men's basketball season.
 The team played its home games in Ann Arbor, Michigan for the 49th consecutive year at the Crisler Center, which has a capacity of 12,707.
-The Wolverines were led by ninth year head coach John Beilein.
-The team was known as Squad 100 or Team 100, because it was Michigan's 100th season as a basketball program, 99th consecutive year as a member of the Big Ten Conference.
+The Wolverines were led by ninth-year head coach John Beilein.
+The team was known as Squad 100 or Team 100, because it was Michigan's 100th season as a basketball program, and 99th consecutive year as a member of the Big Ten Conference.

-The 2014–15 Wolverines had entered the season coming off the school's winningest two-year stretch in history, but it did not reach the NCAA Division I men's basketball tournament after losing starters Caris LeVert and Derrick Walton to season-ending injuries in January.
-The 2015–16 team follows the first season in five years in which the school did not make the NCAA Tournament.
-In addition to the season-ending injuries for LeVert and Walton the prior season, the team was coming off an offseason which saw Spike Albrecht and Zak Irvin have surgeries.
+The 2014–15 Wolverines had entered the season coming off the school's winningest two-year stretch in history, but did not reach the NCAA Division I men's basketball tournament after losing starters Caris LeVert and Derrick Walton to season-ending injuries in January.
+The 2015–16 team followed the first season in five years in which the school did not make the NCAA Tournament.
+In addition to the season-ending injuries for LeVert and Walton in the prior season, the team was coming off an offseason which saw Spike Albrecht and Zak Irvin have surgeries.
 Albrecht retired from the sport in December, although he later changed his mind.
 Later that month, Levert had an injury that ended his season.
 He only played in one conference game.
 He led the team in many statistical categories at the time of his injury and made midseason watchlists for various major national awards.

 The team won two games in the 2016 Big Ten Conference men's basketball tournament and one in the play-in game versus Tulsa, also known as the First Four.
 The Wolverines finished the season 23–13.
 Following the season, Walton and Irvin were among the All-Big Ten conference honorees.
 Walton was a third team selection by the coaches and honorable mention selection by the media.
 Irvin was an honorable mention selection by both.

 2015–16 recruits

-On March 11, 2015, Michigan offered a scholarship to German Euroleague player Moritz "Moe" Wagner and he committed to Michigan on April 5.
+On March 11, 2015, Michigan offered a scholarship to German Euroleague player Moritz "Moe" Wagner, and he committed to Michigan on April 5.
 Brent Hibbitts accepted a preferred walk-on role with the class of 2015 over scholarships from Central Michigan, Western Michigan, Vermont, Appalachian State and American University.